nopnop2002/esp-idf-net-logging/README.md

 The rsyslog server on linux can receive logs from outside.
 Execute the following command on the Linux machine that will receive the logging data.
+Please note that port 22 will be closed when you enable ufw.
 I used Ubuntu 22.04.

 ```